Hi, My name is Bradley Hall and I’m an NPE.

 When I was younger, I would often joke that I was adopted.
 It was a half hearted joke.
 I would ask, but I was only half kidding.
 Of course, my mother denied it.

 Then I began to hear rumors.
-I heard that my mother may have had an affair.
-I heard that I may have a different biological father than my sisters.
+I heard that my mother had an affair, allegedly with her sister's boyfriend, while my father was away in Vietnam.

 One day, in 2004, my BCF (Birth Certificate Father, the man who raised me) told me that he suspected that I was not his biological child.
 He gave me a name.
 He also reiterated the rumors I had heard before.